Cara Welch (Modern Languages and Cultures), Program Director

 There are exciting options for students in most majors who plan their academic careers early.
 International internships are available in London, England, Florence, Italy, and Perth, Australia, as well as at several other sites which require a foreign language.
 Nursing students may participate for a full semester provided that it is during the second semester sophomore year or they may select a summer placement option between the junior and senior years.

 Through the affiliate programs, students are officially registered at St. John Fisher College and the grades earned abroad are calculated into the SJFC grade point average.
 The cost for participation in an affiliated program varies upon destination.
 All students are charged standard SJFC tuition plus an additional fee of $350.00 for each term abroad.
 Students considering studying abroad should meet with a financial aid counselor to discuss how this registration may impact their financial aid.
 Fisher is one of the few area colleges to promote international study by extending financial aid to a wide range of programs.
 Consequently, Fisher students from almost any background may take advantage of foreign study opportunities.

 Fisher conducts its own four-week summer programs (Fisher in France, Fisher in Italy, and Fisher in Spain) to encourage students to explore a cultural immersion experience with Fisher faculty.
 These programs all include language study plus an additional course for a total of seven credits.

-The campus Foreign Studies Program Director, Dr. Kathleen Costello, also maintains a collection of reference materials to assist students in selecting programs throughout the world to meet their personal academic needs.
+The campus Foreign Studies Program Director, Dr. Cara Welch, also maintains a collection of reference materials to assist students in selecting programs throughout the world to meet their personal academic needs.
 Students attending programs other than official affiliates must make prior arrangements with the program director and the registrar for transfer of credit only.